elibroftw/blog.elijahlopez.ca/content/posts/university/cs-456-computer-networks.md

 ### Input Port Functions

+1. Consult lookup table
+2. Queue if switch fabric too slow
+3. Head-of-the-line blocking can occur if switch fabric is busy with the port another input packet wants to go to (the packet afterwards wants to go to a currently free port)

 ### Longest Prefix Matching

 - when looking at the forwarding table given a destination address, use longest address prefix that matches destination address